StefanGies99/webpack-demo/README.md

 Finally you need to add a new command to `package.json` to serve the website directly from a webserver.
 This can be done by adding `"start": "webpack serve",` to the `package.json`.

 When you run `npm run start` your terminal will open your default browser with the development build of the project.

+## Fourth step

+This step is about adding npm packages which are dependencies which can be used inside the project.
+The main idea is to create a sort of a jukebox where you can drag in Disney songs.

+For importing css files into webpack you will need to have a loader called `style-loader`.
+To add styling you need to create a folder called `styles` into the `src` folder.
+Styles can be of whatever type of styling you want. i.e. `CSS, SCSS, LESS`.
+For this demo usage I preferred to stick with CSS.

+To make life easier I looked for a solution where you can play songs via Spotify.
+With Spotify you can use it's Web Playback SDK to convert your browser into a player.
+I choose to use the Spotify API to give the SDK superpowers 🚀 to play songs.